Andrew1175/Palworld-Dedicated-Server-Manager/README.md

 Features:
 - Automated Server Restarts
 - Monitors server and brings it back online if it crashes
-- Email notifications if the server does crash
+- Email notifications if the server crashes
+- Discord channel messages if the server crashes
 - Automated server updates
 - Automated Backups
 - Server Information (WIP)